 Landshuter Str.
 1e

-Our offices are located in the building of the former distric vocational school on the ground floor, room U1.03 and U1.04.
+Our offices are located in the building of the former distric vocational school on the ground floor.